 The unit is mounted on a floor standing metallic structure and consists of two modules connected by a set of hoses.

-The other module includes the water treatment unit, which is connected to the tanks of the supply unit and consists of two filters, two adsorbers and two exchangers.
+The other module includes the water treatment unit, which is connected to the tanks of the supply unit and consists of two filters, two adsorbers and two ion exchangers.

 Raw water is pumped from the raw water section of the supply unit into a gravel filter and then routed into a sand filter.
 In the filtration process, the undissolved particles (suspended solids) are removed by passing the water through the filtering media (gravel and sand).

-Filtered water can flow into the second treatment stage or can flow into the treated water tank, depending on the position of the circuit valves.
+Filtered water can flow into the second treatment stage or can flow into the treated water tank, depending on the position of the circuit electrovalves.
 In the second stage, the dissolved particles (organic and inorganic contaminants) of the filtered water are removed by adsorption on aluminum oxide (first filter) and on activated carbon (second filter).

-Water can flow into the third treatment stage or can flow into the treated water tank, depending on the position of the circuit valves.
+Water can flow into the third treatment stage or can flow into the treated water tank, depending on the position of the circuit electrovalves.
 In the third stage unwanted ions are removed from the water by ion exchange.
 First, water is softened by cation exchange, and then it is desalinated in a mixed bed ion exchanger, formed by cations and anions.
 At last, the treated water flows into the treated water tank.